doaa-altarawy/covid_xrays/README.md

 ### 1- covid_xrays_model

 This is a python library to classify chest x-ray images using a deep neural network (CNN).
+It's used for training and prediction.

 ### 2- covid_xrays

-A Flask app in a docker container ready for deployment.
+A Flask GUI app in a docker container ready for deployment.
 It allows the user to upload an x-ray image and then uses the library `covid_xrays_model` to predict the probability of having COVID-19.

  ### 3- Notebooks

  Notebooks used for some exploratory analysis and experimentation.
+Only a playground for trying ideas.

  ### 4- Scripts